Women in Surveying

 “A person shall not be disqualified by sex or marriage from the exercise of any public function, or from being appointed to or holding any civil or judicial office or post, or from entering or assuming or carrying on any civil profession or vocation, or for admission to any incorporated society (whether incorporated by Royal Charter or otherwise).”

-The change in law meant that women could apply for jobs in industries that had hitherto been unattainable, such as science, technology, engineering and maths.
+The law change meant that women could apply for jobs in hitherto unattainable industries, such as science, technology, engineering and maths.
 Currently, around 14% of construction professionals are women, but this is on the increase.
 In this blog, we look at some of the pioneering women in surveying.

 Irene Martin Barclay